Diabetes – understanding this condition.

 3) Hair thinning or loss of hair.
 Because of the diabetic condition, lost hair is not replaced as readily as someone without the disease.

 4) Tingling and numbness in hands and feet.
-This condition is known as neuropathy.
-Usually, this condition surfaces only when the increasing sugar in blood has damaged the nervous system.
+This condition is known as neuropathy (nerve damage from diabetes) Usually, this condition surfaces only when the increasing sugar in blood has damaged the nervous system.
 This sign of diabetes usually surfaces at a later time.
 This is nerve damage and is a major complication of diabetes.

 5) Itches and sores around the genital area.
 Often, this can be misdiagnosed as Vaginal thrush, candidacies or yeast infection.
 However, this sign of diabetes is due to too much sugar content in the urine.